aryan68125/JAVA-Interview-based-programs/README.md

   }
 }
 ```
 This program have O(n^2) in worst, average and best case senario.
+This is because the loop for the passes will run from 0 to N irrespective wheather the array is entirely or partially sorted.
 Now making some tweaks to the above program so that it gives us the O(n) in best case senario.